endoflife-date/endoflife.date/products/jhipster.md

     releaseDate: 2013-11-29
 ---

-☝️ **Only the latest release is supported, with active feature development, and security fixes.**

 > JHipster is a development platform to quickly generate, develop, & deploy modern
 > web applications & microservice architectures.

+Only the latest release is supported, with active feature development, and security fixes.